UCUCDUH/pols_501_wi16/web/stories/index.md

 # Schedule

-The following schedule is an guideline and will be evolving to meet course needs up to and during the quarter.
+The following schedule is a *tentative* guideline and will be evolving to meet course needs up to and during the quarter.

-- *SMISS* = *Statistical Methods for the Social Sciences*
+- *SMISS* = *Statistical Modeling and Inference for Social Science*
 - *OpenIntro* = *Open Intro Statistics*

 ## Week 1

-### Class
+### January 7 (Class)

 - Complete the class survey and statistical knowledge pre-test
 - Download R and RStudio.
 Instructions are [here](resources/install).